Islamic design

 Five point

-Looking at the different forms five-pointed geometries take – illustrated with these five photos to the side – the plants do seem to me to have a more interesting or exciting form than those based on four- or six-pointed geometries, though the reason for this might be relatively simple and is discussed and illustrated below these photographs of flowers, having to do with the regularity and balance of even and odd numbers.
+Looking at the different forms five-pointed geometries take – illustrated with these six photos to the side – the plants do seem to me to have a more interesting or exciting form than those based on four- or six-pointed geometries, though the reason for this might be relatively simple and is discussed and illustrated below these photographs of flowers, most likely having something to do with the regularity and balance of even and odd numbers.

 go to top of page